2013 Industrial Math/Stat Modeling Workshop for Graduate Students - July 15-23, 2013

 Cost: Local and travel expenses are covered.

-Support: The workshop is supported by SAMSI and the Center for Research in Scientific Computation in collaboration with the NCSU Department of Mathematics.
+Support: The workshop was supported by SAMSI and the Center for Research in Scientific Computation in collaboration with the NCSU Department of Mathematics.